padidev-quannv/farmme-style-guide/README.markdown

 Our overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.

-## Inspiration
+## Cảm hứng

-This style guide is based on C# and Unity conventions.
+Style guide is based on C#, Java và Unity conventions.

 ## Table of Contents